 Learning To See - Practical What-ifs with eVSM Mix

-In our example above, suppose the geometry make the welding operations take longer for the left bracket.
+In our example above, suppose the geometry makes the welding operations take longer for the left bracket.
 You can see the different cycle times marked up on the map in red.
-Lets see how this is handled in eVSM..
+Let's see how this is handled in eVSM.

 This scenario is easily handled in eVSM Mix because it allows for variation in operational values for products at each station.
 Data boxes have a tab on the right to allow specification of product specific values when needed.
 This ability to specify differences in operational values gives us a better feel for capacity and lead time in the value stream.

 In the case study, there is an assumption of dedicated staff at each station.
-What if we wanted to share a resource pool across stations for increased efficiency.
-Lets look at handling of that in eVSM..
+What if we wanted to share a resource pool across stations for increased efficiency?
+Let's look at the handling of that in eVSM..

 In the case study suppose we are considering cross-training the welders so they can perform either of the two welds.
 How many welders do we need to meet demand ?.
 Lets see how this is handled in eVSM Mix..